Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction.

-Duration: 4 hours 15 minutes
+Duration: 4-5 hours

 A labyrinth of numerous courtyards, stately halls, the Castel Sant’Angelo has features 6 levels connected by a 400-meter spiral ramp.
 The castle has 58 rooms, most of which are now on display to the visitors.
 The remains of the original mausoleum are visible in the lower parts of the building, as are the ancient Roman walls and reconstructed rooms.